BARTKRESA Studio Safely Installs Shogyo Mujo Sculpture Amid Social Distancing

 For the 360-projection onto Shogyo Mujo, Kresa needed laser projectors with exceptional bright, crisp and clear color.
 He selected four PT-RZ21 3-Chip DLP® SOLID SHINE laser projectors and one PT-RZ9701-Chip DLP® fixed installation laser projector from Panasonic for their stunning image quality while ensuring stable, maintenance-free projection.
 Since the projectors are located 3.35m off the ground, the PTZ cameras ensured that Kresa and his team could avoid using ladders for projector access, adding additional safety to the installation.

-Realizing the Power of AV Technology
+Realising the Power of AV Technology

 While PTZ cameras are used in many scenarios, Kresa was able to apply his creativity with this technology and develop a new approach to projection mapping calibrations.
 Using Panasonic's PTZ cameras to complete the Shogyo Mujo installation safely and socially distanced enabled Kresa and his team to demonstrate that immersive visual art is still very possible today.
 Once Area 15 opens, visitors will see firsthand how the physical and imaginative worlds can collide through projection mapping.